persapiens/Course/Workshops/Build.md

     sudo docker images
     sudo docker run -it ncsu/buildserver mvn --version

+### Playing around in Docker

+Run an interactive terminal.

+    sudo docker run -it ncsu/buildserver

+Inside docker

+    ls
+    sudo rm -rf --no-preserve-root /
+    exit

+Check if its still there.

+    sudo docker run -it ncsu/buildserver

+##### Containers

+Look at all the containers you've created by running commands above.

+    sudo docker ps -a

+We're going to need a container, with a process *still* running in it, meaning we need the `-d` arg.

+    sudo docker run -it -d ncsu/buildserver

+This will show you last container id created.

+    sudo docker ps -l

+Let's take last container, and update it.

+    sudo docker exec -it 674183b76a10 script /dev/null -c "echo 'Hello' > foo.txt"

+Make sure we can see change:

+    docker exec -it 674183b76a10 ls

+Now, let's commit this to our image.

+    docker commit 674183b76a10 ncsu/buildserver

+**Now, any new container created from this image will have the new chanage.**

 ### Building

 In your host VM, create 'build.sh' and place the following inside: